top of page

 Environmental Impacts

-The feral Spanish goat thrives in steep, rocky terrain in Hawaiʻi, where few other ungulates can reach, making them particularly destructive to remote and fragile ecosystems.
-Their intense browsing habits strip vegetation down to bare soil, eliminating groundcover and preventing native plant regeneration.
-This overgrazing leads to rapid erosion, landslides, and the loss of soil stability, especially in dry and coastal ecosystems that are already vulnerable.
-Feral goats also damage culturally important plants and contribute to the spread of invasive species by disturbing the soil and creating conditions unfavorable for native flora.
+Feral goats thrive in steep, rocky terrain in Hawaiʻi, where few other ungulates can reach, making them particularly destructive to steep and difficult to access areas.
+Their intense browsing habits strip vegetation, eliminating groundcover and preventing native plant regeneration.
+This overgrazing leads to excess erosion, landslides, and the loss of soil stability, especially in dry and coastal ecosystems that are already vulnerable.
+Feral goats also contribute to the spread of invasive species by serving as seed dispersers.

 • Facebook